3.4.2 Environmental Health (After Degree)

 - Demonstrated fulfilment of Concordia University of Edmonton’s English Language Requirement, section 3.1.3.

-Note: To register in the required course ENVH561 (Field Experience in Public Health Inspection) students will need to submit an immunization record and a security clearance.
+Note: To register in the required course [Approved by the Faculty Council of the Faculty of Science on September 24, 2020] ENVH561 (Field Experience in Public Health Inspection) students will need to submit an immunization record and a security clearance.

 Concordia University of Edmonton reserves the right to assess an applicant’s post-secondary academic record for course equivalencies.